allinurl/goaccess/README.md

   possible to fit everything in memory.

 * **Docker support**
-  Ability to build GoAccess' Docker image from upstream which listens for Web Socket connections on port 7890.
+  Ability to build GoAccess' Docker image from upstream.
 You can still fully configure it, by using Volume mapping and editing `goaccess.conf`.
 See [Docker](https://github.com/allinurl/goaccess#docker) section below.

 ### Nearly all web log formats... ###